bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gershgorin.md

 7. Investigated the stability of linear systems and introduced the concept of a Lyapunov function.
 8. Investigated the conditions sufficient for uniqueness of the solution of a system of linear equations.

 Born 24 August 1901, Pruzhany, Russian Empire (now Belarus).
-Died 30 May1933, Leningrad, USSR (now St Petersburg, Russia).
+Died 30 May 1933, Leningrad, USSR (now St Petersburg, Russia).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gershgorin/)